numba/numba/docs/source/reference/types.rst

    necessary, it is recommended to let Numba infer argument types by using the :ref:`signature-less variant of @jit <jit-lazy>`.

+..
+A word of note: I only documented those types that can be genuinely useful to users, i.e. types that can be passed as parameters to a JIT function.
+Other types such as tuple are only usable in type inference.

 Numpy scalars
 -------------